Tayherb/ESP-Chess-Board/README.md

 # ESP-Chess-Board
-DIY chessboard with a built in ESP32 chip to co-ordinate gameplay through a server.
+DIY chessboard with onboard ESP32 chip to co-ordinate gameplay through a server.

 This project is the design and construction of the physical board.